 ImageSmart™ is a clinical decision support (CDS) solution that provides real-time clinical guidance for determining which imaging test is most appropriate for your patient’s clinical presentation.
 ImageSmart™ connects you to the right information at the right time for the right ordering decision.

 With proven efficiency, ImageSmart™ promotes clinical improvement, supports the Centers for Medicare & Medicaid Services Protecting Access to Medicare Act of 2014, and reduces unnecessary spending and increases patient and provider satisfaction.
-Working closely with physicians, Altarum Institute designed ImageSmart™ with innovative and useful features:
+Working closely with physicians, Altarum designed ImageSmart™ with innovative and useful features:

 - All your tools in one place